claykaufmann/srrw-peak-detection/STRUCTURE.md

 # Repository File Structure

 Initially, this project was structured using sibling folders, which Python does not play nicely with.
-In order to make this easier for those running it in the future, the structure will be redefined using a more Pythonic file structure.
+In order to make this easier for those running it in the future, the structure has been redefined using a more Pythonic file structure.
+As a result, the top level of the repository is a little messier, but the actual imports within the files work much better.

 ## Main Files